by Marcelle Pick, OB/GYN NP

 New research also points to vitamin D as important in brain chemistry and mood.
 Research shows that vitamin D supplementation can help patients with seasonal affective disorder, suggesting a connection between vitamin D and normal neurotransmitter function.
 Vitamin D production is also inversely correlated with melatonin, the hormone produced in the brain that influences our sleep, cravings, and moods.
 Sunlight turns melatonin production off, while triggering the production of vitamin D.

 Our brain chemistry is also strongly affected by whether we get adequate sleep, have healthy digestion, and partake in regular exercise.
-In the end, the way we think and feel is dependent on so many variables unique to each woman, so you may need to change many different aspects of your daily routine to find the particular combination that works for you (we offer some suggestions for where to start looking below).
+In the end, the way we think and feel is dependent on so many variables unique to each woman, so you may need to change many different aspects of your daily routine to find the particular combination that works for you.
+Explore our many suggestions and ideas below.

 Alternative therapies for depression